sann3/AI-Carbon-Counter/README.md

 ```

 The final output will be available in output file.
 Look for carbon variable for the carbon usage in grams.

+## Limitations

+- duration to be within 32 days (WattTime plugin).
+- Emissions are aggregated for every 5 minutes regardless of the granularity of the inputs (WattTime plugin).
+- Limited instance types support (cloud-metadata plugin)